leogabac/suisave/docs/guide/tutorial.md

 ## Common first mistakes

+(Most will try to exit cleanly with a readable error)

 - using an unmounted drive in the local config
 - typing the wrong UUID
 - forgetting that remote sync always requires `--config`
 - assuming remote sync is bidirectional by default
-- expecting `--most-recent` to resolve ties automatically
+- expecting `--most-recent` to resolve

 If something goes wrong, check [Troubleshooting](../reference/troubleshooting.md).